 Unlike piano players, dulcimer players need to learn how to tune their own instruments.
 Tuning requirements for hammered dulcimers can vary immensely.
-Factors that influence an instrument's tuning stability include the integrity of its construction, temperature fluctuations and, to a lesser degree, changes in humidity.
+Factors that influence an instrument's tuning stability include the integrity of its construction, and changes in humidity and temperature.
 A well-built, stable instrument will hold its tune for weeks or longer when kept in a fairly consistent environment such as a home.
 If you take this instrument from a warm house to a cold car and back again, it will probably need some tuning once it warms up in the new atmosphere.
 Tuning is not a difficult process.
 With practice and the help of a chromatic electronic tuner and a clip-on tuner pickup, it may take up to 15 minutes for a complete top-to-bottom retuning.

 There is no consensus on the "ideal" sound and response for a hammered dulcimer, and instruments by different makers vary quite a bit.
 In general, tones range from a bright, chiming bell-like quality through a deeply resonant piano-like sound.